sullome/roll20-7th-Sea-2E/README.md

-# roll20-7th-Sea-2E
-Character sheet of 7th Sea Second Edition for Roll20.
-This version looks very closely to the paper version.
+# 7th Sea Second Edition paper-like Character Sheet
+This is a more or less simple version of 7th Sea Second Edition character sheet for Roll20 that is based on an original paper version of a character sheet.

+This sheet also able to calculate fairly well the amount of Raises on a roll.
+Used algorithm should also work quickly enough.